 It’s down-to-the-wire-nail-biting-mouse-hand-warming-up-get-ready time.

-Tomorrow, Saturday, March 2nd, is registration day for the 2019 Institute of Genealogy and Historical Research (IGHR), in its third year at the University of Georgia in Athens, to be held July 21-26 this year.
+Tomorrow, Saturday, March 6th, is registration day for the all-virtual 2021 Institute of Genealogy and Historical Research (IGHR), to be held July 25-30 this year.

-The Legal Genealogist will be back at IGHR this summer, both learning and teaching (I’m the coordinator for the Advanced Methodology and Evidence Analysis course).
-And I hope to see a lot of friends — old and new — during the week.
+The Legal Genealogist will be back at IGHR for this virtual session (I’m the coordinator for the Advanced Methodology and Evidence Analysis course).
+And I hope to “see” a lot of friends — old and new — on Zoom during the week.

 Registration opens for each course at the following times:

 Opening at 6:30 a.m.
 PST, 7:30 a.m.
 MST, 8:30 a.m.
 CST, 9:30 a.m.
 EST:

 Course 1 — Methods and Sources, coordinated by Rebecca Whitman Koford, CG.

 Course 13 — Fundamentals of Hispanic Genealogical Research, coordinated by Lynn Turner, AG.

 Opening at 7:30 a.m.
 PST, 8:30 a.m.
 MST, 9:30 a.m.
 CST, 10:30 a.m.
 EST:

 Course 5 — Genetics for Genealogists: Beginning DNA, coordinated by Patti Lee Hobbs, CG.